- What is cancer?

-An estimated 114,000 new cases of cancer were diagnosed in Australia in 2010.
+An estimated 128,000 new cases of cancer will be diagnosed in Australia this year.
 Providing support for cancer patients, people living with cancer, their families and carers is a key activity of Cancer Councils around Australia.

-Cancer Council Helpline provides a confidential telephone support and counselling service on 13 11 20 (cost of a local call).
+Cancer Council 13 11 20 provides a confidential telephone support and counselling service (cost of a local call).
 When you call you will automatically be directed to the Cancer Council Helpline operating in your state or territory.

 Most Cancer Council support services are provided at a local level.
 Each state and territory Cancer Council offers a range of patient support facilities (details can be found on individual websites, see links below), these often include:

 - support groups and networks

 - education groups, programs and information

 To find out about patient support services in your local area, please click on your state or territory in the map below:

 This page was last updated on: Thursday, November 20, 2014